ktappdev/Switch-Power-profile/README.md

-Sure!
-Here's the revised version with HTML bold tags added to the headings:

 <b>The Automatic Power Manager for Windows 10</b> allows you to automatically switch to High Performance mode based on what apps you are running.
 If none of these apps are running, it defaults to Balanced Mode.

 <b>How to Use:</b>